puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 ### Capitalization

-Capitalization of resources is used in two major ways:
+Capitalization of resources is used in three major ways:

 -   Referencing: when you want to reference an already declared resource, usually for dependency purposes, you have to capitalize the name of the resource, for example, `require => File[sshdconfig]`.